 Any concerns I might have had were quickly abated.
 With an hour to go to our destination, as the sun set, the sky was suddenly bathed in a pink glow.
 To the north, we saw faint lights dancing in the sky.
 It was really happening!!!
 We were in shock.
 This was the first time we’d ever seen them.
 I almost pulled the car over right there on the side of the highway.
 Amanda’s sister texted us photos from her home, and she could even see them with all the light pollution.
 If they were this active right now, I was excited to see what they looked like when astronomical twilight ended.

 We hurried through winding roads, past dozens of deer, and up the five mile gravel road to the tallest plateau east of the Mississippi River.
 We parked at Bear Rocks Preserve around 2030 hours.
 The temperature was literally below freezing, so we put on warm layers, grabbed our hand warmers, and ventured less than a half mile through red spruce, hemlock, mountain laurel and rhododendron thickets.
-We weren’t alone either, the display brought dozens of others all looking towards the sky.

 Last Word